Donor Profile

 By region

-Due to Italy’s geographic location as the first port of call for many refugees entering Europe, the country’s development priorities include a strong emphasis on tackling the root causes of migration, particularly in the African continent.
+Due to Italy’s geographic location as the first entry point for many refugees entering Europe, the country’s development priorities include a strong emphasis on tackling the root causes of migration, particularly in the African continent.
 However, Italy has not yet adopted the Global Compact on Migration, an intergovernmental agreement prepared by the UN that lays out objectives to facilitate legal migration.

 Budget